madwings/instalike/POC.md

 I have used the Blockchain Data API - https://www.blockchain.com/api/blockchain_api as source of data for the real time update.
 Yes it is not a feed of images but it works fine to show the concept.

-For the test first start the Back-End then the Front-End
+For the test first start the Backend then the Frontend

-## Front-End
+## Frontend

 Located inside `./frontend` folder.
 Very simple React app, bootstrapped with [Create React App]\